clojure/tools.cli/README.md

     ;; value(s) and the new parsed value from each option :update-fn conj]
    ["-t" nil "Timeout in seconds"
-    ;; Since there is no long option, :id is required...
+    ;; Since there is no long option, we need to specify the name used for ;; the argument to the option...
     :id :timeout
-    ;; ...and we require an argument to be provided:
+    ;; ...and we need to specify the description of argument that is required ;; for the option:
     :required "TIMEOUT"
     ;; parse-long was added in Clojure 1.11:
     :parse-fn parse-long]
    ;; A boolean option that can explicitly be set to false ["-d" "--[no-]daemon" "Daemonize the process" :default true] ["-h" "--help"]])

+;; The :required specification provides the name shown in the usage summary ;; for the argument that an option expects.
+It is only needed when the long ;; form specification of the option is not given, only the short form.
+In ;; addition, :id must be specified to provide the internal keyword name for ;; the option.
+There is no way to specify that an option itself is mandatory.

 ;; The :default values are applied first to options.
 Sometimes you might want ;; to apply default values after parsing is complete, or specifically to